martin-tests/movie-test/README.md

 ## General description

 This application displays a collection of movies.
-Movies list (/movies) can be searched, filtered for a genre and ordered by name or rating.
+Movies list (/movies) can be searched, filtered by a genre and ordered by name or rating.
 Clicking on a movie will land on a movie details page (/movie/{id}) which displays further information about the movie.

 ## Technical info